Comparisons11 min read

 Pricing & Value

-This is where Hostinger dominates, and it's not particularly close.
-Even after renewal — the thing hosts use to quietly gouge customers — Hostinger's pricing stays more competitive.
-A2's promotional pricing looks similar upfront, but renewal rates on Turbo plans jump to $13–$15/month real fast.
+This is where Hostinger pulls ahead, and it's not particularly close.
+Even after renewal — the thing hosts use to quietly get you — Hostinger's pricing stays more competitive.
+A2's promotional pricing looks similar upfront, but renewal rates on Turbo plans jump to $13–$15/month pretty fast.

 Also: Hostinger includes a free domain on most annual plans.
 A2 doesn't.
-That's an extra $10–$15 out of your pocket right out of the gate, which adds up if you're buying multiple domains across projects.
+That's an extra $10–$15 out of pocket right at the start, and it adds up if you're buying multiple domains across projects.
+When I ran the numbers for three sites, Hostinger came out $35 cheaper in year one alone.

 Honestly, I think a lot of people pay the A2 premium unnecessarily.
-For the average user who doesn't need Turbo performance, Hostinger delivers about 80% of the performance at roughly 60% of the cost.
-That math is hard to ignore.
+For the average user who doesn't need Turbo performance, Hostinger delivers about 80% of the speed at roughly 60% of the cost.
+Those numbers are hard to ignore.

 Advantage: Hostinger